 With thick and wavy hair, letting hair air dry can be tricky.
 You need the right products to help tame frizz and define shape.
 Keep reading for my tips for how to air dry hair— especially if you have a similar hair type to mine— plus my favorite products to use!

-Step 1: Hydrate In The Shower
+Step 1: Hydrate in the Shower

 Step 2: Towel Dry the Right Way

-Step 3.
-Tame Tangles
+Step 3: Tame Tangles

-Step 5.
-Finishing Touches
+Step 5: Finishing Touches

-When I follow this air dry routine, I’m left with manageable hair and defined curls that are healthy and beautiful without the need for heat styling.
+When I follow this air dry routine, I’m left with manageable hair and defined waves that are healthy and beautiful without the need for heat styling.
 I’m able to focus on getting my day started and avoid damage, making my hair feel better every day!